merly-ai/MP-CodeCheckBin-Ubuntu/README.md

 ## Installation Instructions

-Installation instructions for Windows can be found below.
+Installation instructions for Linux Ubuntu can be found below.
 If you encounter any trouble with these steps, please contact support@merly.ai for assistance.

 For your setup in Linux Ubuntu, go to the Command Line Interface (CLI) and execute the following commands. where `<key>` is your product key: